This is the current version of this document. To view historic versions, click the link in the document's navigation bar.

 Top of Page

-(12) The University will implement, monitor, communicate and review this Framework, which will be co-ordinated by Legal & Compliance.
-Implementation will include the development of a monitoring plan, outlining key milestones, resources and objectives to be achieved.
+(14) The University will implement, monitor, communicate and review this Framework, which will be co-ordinated by Legal & Compliance.

-(13) The General Counsel, Legal & Compliance is the Disclosure Coordinator, and in performing this role may engage legal, finance or other advisers, consultants or experts as considered necessary from time to time to fulfil the duties of the role.
-The Disclosure Coordinator may also engage internal resources, including a Fraud and Corruption Officer, as appropriate.
+(15) The General Counsel has responsibility for management of this framework.
+In performing this role may engage legal, finance or other advisers, consultants or experts as considered necessary from time to time to fulfil the duties of the role.
+The General Counsel may also engage internal resources, as appropriate.

 Internal Audit Activity in Fraud and Corruption Control